PDIS/transcript/2023-12-12-Conversation-with-Bloomberg.md

 Do you have a potential scenario of what may happen next year after the election?
 Like if the vice president wins the election, what kind of attack that we expect to see?

 ### Audrey Tang:
-I thought you were about to say, if we have super intelligence, they want to run, right?
+I thought you were about to say, if we have produced artificial superintelligence, they would want to run, right?

 > (laughter)